Easy Gochujang Jjigae (Korean Spicy Chili Paste Stew)

 • Adjust the spicy level to your liking.
 Gochujang comes in a variety of spice levels, ranging from mild to very spicy.
 Check the packaging to see the spicy level.
 Otherwise, leave out the chili pepper for a more mild flavored stew.

 • Cook in a Korean clay pot (ttukbaegi).
 If you have a Korean clay pot, use it!
+A Ttukbaegi makes it easy to transfer from the stovetop to the table.
 A true one-pot meal that will stay bubbling hot while you eat it.
 I recommend a medium size one that holds 1000ml.

 Variations: